ZN3ls0n/Cisco-Packet-Tracer/README_BlogNAT.md

 This Cisco Packet Tracer lab will help you develop a NAT topology.
 This is a very simple one that allows you to expand and build new topologies.
+Feel free to change any IP addresses or add any devices.
 ## Details ##
 ### LAN (192.168.100.0/24) ###
 <ul>